 If you are an oyster lover like I am, you find yourself eating them every time you visit the seaside.
 I always hate throwing out the shells after eating them as I have some sort of attachment to the sentiment of the location, the fresh beach air breezing through my hair as I enjoy them on the boardwalk, and their beauty in general.
-I decided to save a couple shells from my vacation of oyster eating and to create beautiful art for my family and friends.
-In this post, I will share two of my favorite oyster creations!
+I decided to save a couple oyster shells from my vacation of oyster eating to create beautiful art for my family and friends.
+In this post, I will share two of my favorite oyster art creations!

 My two most favorite oyster creations are the canvas and the ring dish!
 I love the ring dish for a friend who has recently gotten engaged.

 Before we get started, be sure to follow me on Instagram and click the DIY highlight in my profile for my latest video tutorial on how to decoupage oyster shells.

 Oyster on Canvas Art

 What You Will Need to Create Your Oyster on Canvas